ece-student/Team-16/docs/lab2/lab2.md

 **FFT analysis**

-Now to filter out other signals, we decided to use analogRead.
+For this part of the lab we decided to use analogRead.
 Note that when we use fft_input, each index i that is even represents a real signal, whereas the odd signals are the imaginary components.
 Thus in the loop:

 ```
  for (int i = 0 ; i < 512 ; i += 2) { // save 256 samples